git-token/documentation/evaluating_projects_with_gittoken.md

 Examples of bad token economics.

 **3)

+## Traditional Funding methods

+## Fixing The Market

+So clearly there are some very simple core questions we can ask about blockchain projects to get a general idea of whether they make sense as an investment.
+But in a space with this much hype, and where so much is on the line if bad projects get funded, we believe more is required.
+In particular we believe that:

+a) More accessible, real-time data is needed to help investors or contributors to make sound decisions about where to put their money; and

+b) A way outside of founder promises is required to ensure that vesting schedules are adhered to and are predicated on tangible milestones.

+These are problems we think GitToken can help solve by tying code - which we believe makes up the majority of the work in building new protocols and applications - to token issuance.
+Let's address them in order.

 These are all good questions to ask, but what if we could compare traditional early-stage metrics and examine token economics all at once?